Maps

 // Deleting all of the entries at oncefizz = emptyMap();fizz = null; // identical to the previous line, but less descriptive

-With this approach all previous entries of the map are completely discarded from the contract even if the map was declared as its persistent state variable.
+With this approach, all previous entries of the map are completely discarded from the contract, even if the map was declared as a persistent state variable.
 As a result, assigning maps to emptyMap()

-does not inflict any hidden or sudden storage fees.
+does not incur any hidden or sudden storage fees.

 Check if entry exists, .exists()